Arecsu/home/src/pages/work/_martyr.md

 At some point, I grown tired of jumping from one field to another, sort of regreting to displace a path in favor of another.
 Is there a way to bridge them?
 Furthermore, internal and external pressures started to come into play.
 Time was ticking, and so was my motivation to continue.

-In the events of despair and hope, martyr⁠— was born.
-I could even say it has been always there.
+One day, in the juxtaposition of despair and hope, martyr⁠— was born.
+It has always been there.
 Latent.
 Waiting to be realized.
 Mistakes will be made, for sure.
 It takes courage to walk the path consiously knowing how hard it is.
 But hard or easy, it doesn't matter.
-If it's worth it, it matters.
+If it is worthwhile, it matters.

 martyr⁠— is, at its core, an act of self-discovery.